thorstenfrank/multi-feign-clients/README.md

 # multi-feign-clients
 Spring Cloud Netflix example of re-using/creating feign clients

+This repo is a sample created for issue https://github.com/spring-cloud/spring-cloud-netflix/issues/1852

 ## Contents

 * *service-provider* is a Spring Boot app with a simple hello world REST interface